-Bolivia is a landlocked country at the heart of Latin America.
-It’s famous for its diversity, and is officially known as the Plurinational State of Bolivia.
+Bolivia is a landlocked country at the heart of Latin America that is famous for its diversity.
+That’s why more and more international businesses are looking at company formation in Bolivia.
 The country’s economy has the necessary conditions to present lucrative opportunities, but the country is often overlooked by many foreign businesses, entrepreneurs and investors.
-This is tantamount to leaving money on the table.
+This is tantamount to leaving money on the table as the hiring trends in Bolivia offer great opportunities to canny investors.

 Hiring trends in Bolivia: Reasons to consider entering the Bolivian market